 - Try and come up with a simple answer to the complaint.

 - Redirect, such as by distracting the individual with another activity.

 - Respond to the requirement instead of the words.

 - Obtain duplicates of regularly lost objects, for instance a purse or wallet.
 If one is lost, the alternate can be given to the person.

 It is no doubt that providing care for a loved one with Alzheimer’s disease can be complicated at times.
 It’s critical to depend on the support of others for guidance, resources and respite from the everyday responsibilities.
-Call on the San Jose in home care experts at Visiting Angels to provide top notch caregivers who are specially trained in the art of patient, innovative dementia care strategies to ensure your loved one is safe, comfortable and living life to the fullest.
+Call on Visiting Angels, the top providers of dementia care San Jose families trust, to provide top notch caregivers who are specially trained in the art of patient, innovative dementia care strategies to ensure your loved one is safe, comfortable and living life to the fullest.
 Contact us online or call us at 408-610-9996.